Oytuncevre/Travel-Tide-Project/README.md

 # TravelTide Project

-Welcome to the **TravelTide Segmentation Project**—a journey into understanding user behaviors and unlocking actionable insights.
+Welcome to the **TravelTide Project a journey into understanding user behaviors and unlocking actionable insights.
 This project is designed to identify distinct customer segments and craft tailored strategies to boost engagement, loyalty, and overall user satisfaction.

 ---